There are three main types of investigations that can be used to further classify musculoskeletal presentations:

-A specific biochemical test which may be useful is for serum uric acid, which may be raised in gout, although it may be unreliable during an acute episode.
+- Serum uric acid may be raised in gout, although it may be unreliable during an acute episode.

 Synovial fluid analysis

-Obtaining a sample of synovial fluid for analysis is an important skill to learn, and is vital to perform in order to exclude infection of a joint.
+Obtaining a sample of synovial fluid for analysis is an important skill to learn and is vital to perform in order to exclude infection of a joint, which would normally present with an acute monoarthritis with systemic symptoms.
 Synovial fluid should be sent for culture and gram staining.
 If gout or other crystals are considered as a cause of the problem, the fluid is examined for crystals under a polarizing light microscope.